 If your family needs to re-fuel, the Laniakea Cafe is a pretty safe bet.
 They have classic American food like burgers, hot dogs, and french fries.

-I think it’s one of the cutest cafes because there are a lot of WWII-era artwork and decorations that are really cool to look at.
+I think it’s one of the cutest cafes because there is a lot of WWII-era artwork and decorations that are really cool to look at.

-Our family LOVES museum gift shops and this one is really cool.
+Our family LOVES museum gift shops and this Pearl Harbor Museum gift shop is really cool.
 They have a ton of airplane-themed items and a decent kids section.
 And they have a bunch of Top Gun merchandise.

 While this gift shop is similar to other airplane museum gift shops, there are tons of Pearl Harbor souvenirs you’ll want to grab.
 The Aloha shirts shown above are perfect for airplane enthusiasts or history buffs!